Barangaroo and the C40

 To facilitate the outcomes identified in the C40 commitment, the robust contractual mechanisms are included in all Project Development Agreements.
 The development team works collaboratively with developers to ensure sustainability targets are implemented and achieved, both during construction and throughout operations over all 99-year building leases.

 Development agreements ensure the entire precinct remains in public ownership, with the buildings and infrastructure on 99-year leaseholds.

 An Estate Levy in every lease and other governance arrangements ensure long-term sustainability, with cascading obligations in place from the NSW Government through to development partners, building owners, tenants and sub-tenants.

-To maximise on-site efficiencies large-scale centralised infrastructure is being delivered.
-The Authority has partnered with developers to establish Sydney Harbour water cooling, embedded electricity networks, recycled water treatment plants and on-site renewable energy generation.
+To maximise on-site efficiencies, large-scale centralised infrastructure, such as Sydney Harbour water cooling, embedded electricity networks, recycled water treatment plants and on-site renewable energy generation will be delivered.